 Founded in 1951 by brothers Bryant and Bill McIntosh, McIntosh Brothers has grown to be one of the country’s top farm machinery manufacturers and the Manawatu’s largest crane hire company.

 With Bryant trained as a fitter and turner, the pair saw an opening for jobbing engineers.
 They set up in a Palmerston North back section working in a shed they agreed to renovate as their side of a rent free deal for 6 months.
 Then they moved to Grey Street and during this time they were mainly doing repairs; you name it, they repaired it!

-In the late 1960s, they brought land beside the North Island main trunk train line and built a concrete and steel workshop.
-An early production line was for buzzacott sheep showers for Dalgetys.
+In the early 1960's, they brought land beside the North Island main trunk train line and built a purpose-built workshop.
+An early production line was for Buzzacott sheep showers for Dalgetys.
 They also produced stock crates for trucks and did general engineering jobs.
-A staff member who joined in 1961 was Gary Adsett who is still with the company and has been the workshop Foreman for many years.
+A staff member who joined in 1961 was Gary Adsett who is still with the company and was workshop Foreman for many years.

-Brett is now managing the business, with son Scott taking on the management of the McIntosh Cranes.
-Mcintosh Farm Machinery focuses on customer needs and quality of product, the farming community continues to use McIntosh Farm Machinery equipment throughout New Zealand and Australia.
+Today, Brett is now managing the business, with son Scott taking on the management of the McIntosh Cranes.
+Mcintosh Farm Machinery focuses on customer needs, quality and longevity of product, the farming community continues to use McIntosh Farm Machinery equipment throughout New Zealand, Australia and Chile.